644792799/validation.js/README.markdown

 [Examples and Documentation](http://i-like-robots.github.com/Form-Validation/)

 Standalone, understandable Javascript form validation.
 No gimmicks, fluff or feature bloat.
-Includes methods to check for value present/empty, email address format, URLs, custom expressions and comprehensive date validation.
+Includes methods to check for value present/empty; email addresses, URLs and custom expressions; Comprehensive date validation; string lenghs and dealing with numbers.
 Validatating forms isn't fun but hopefully
 Validation.js makes it less of a pain.

 Written by [Matt Hinchliffe](http://www.maketea.co.uk) and should work in the following browsers: